Moving

 • Life in Limbo: The delays and uncertainty put your life on hold, affecting your ability to work, travel, access services, and plan for the future.
 Many people compare the process to being in a state of legal limbo.

-Why the Backlog?
+Why the AIMA backlog?

 Several factors contribute to this crisis: